wessberg/rollup-plugin-ts/README.md

 | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `include` | Rollup itself will decide which files to include in the transformation process based on your code.
 This plugin itself takes a `include` property which you should use instead if you want to explicitly allow specific files or globs. |
 | `exclude` | See above.                                                                                                                                                                                                                             |

+#### Behavior of esModuleInterop

+Given that Rollup, not TypeScript, is the decider of which module system(s) to target based on your Rollup configuration, TypeScript will always emit ES modules that Rollup can understand and work with.

+The `esModuleInterop` option to TypeScript is respected, but its emit-characteristics won't have an impact on your bundle.
+Instead, you may consult [the Rollup documentation for the `interop` option](https://rollupjs.org/guide/en/#outputinterop) to achieve the same thing with Rollup.

 ### Ignored/overridden Babel options